michelbernils/ecommerce-api/README.md

 # Wishlist

-This repository contains a Ruby on Rails application capable of creating a client and a wishlist for each client
+This repository contains a Ruby on Rails application capable of creating client and a wishlist for a e-commerce

 In this application you can:

 - Create/Update/Delete/Read Clients
-- Create one wishlists for the Client
+- Create one Wishlists for the Client

 ## How to run: